Justin Herbert passes for 2 touchdowns, Chargers score on free kick and rally past Broncos 34-27

 Herbert completed passes to 10 players, including Ladd McConkey, who had six receptions for 87 yards.

-Nix had a pair of touchdown passes in the first half and completed 15 of 21 passes for 155 yards before halftime.
+Nix had a pair of touchdown passes in the first half — a 1-yard pass to Michael Burton off a rollout and a 6-yard throw to Devaughn Vele in the left corner of the end zone — and completed 15 of 21 passes for 155 yards before halftime.

-It was the first time this season Los Angeles’ defense allowed scores on three straight possessions to start a game.

 Audric Estime’s 3-yard run off right guard gave the Broncos a 7-0 lead midway through the first quarter.
 It was only the third time this season Denver reached the end zone on its opening possession.